bzimmerman/recipes/drinks/margarita.md

 # Directions

 1. If using salt, place in a shallow dish.
 Moisten the rim of a rocks glass with a dampened paper towel, then dip in salt.
-2. Fill the glass with ice; add tequila, lime juice, and Cointreau; and stir a few times until chilled.
+2. Fill the glass with ice; add an appropriate amount of tequila, lime juice, and Cointreau; and stir a few times until chilled.
 Serve immediately.